 \section{Introduction}

-In \cite{VW}, Vafa and Witten introduced a set of gauge-theoretic equations on a four-manifold, motivated by the study of S-duality conjecture in $N=4$ supersymmetric Yang--Mills theory.
-The equations come from a topologically twisted $N=4$ supersymmetric Yang--Mills theory, and the moduli space of solutions to the equations is expected to produce possibly a new invariant of some kind.
-Physicists believe that the partition functions of this would be the generating functions of the ``Euler characteristic'' of the ASD instanton moduli spaces, and the S-duality conjecture envisages that the partition functions would carry some enchanting property such as modularity and so on \cite{VW}.
-The equations were also considered by Haydys \cite{Hay} and Witten \cite{Wi} in a different point of view.
-They suggest a programme on ``categorification'' of the Khovanov homology by using a five-dimensional gauge theory, where the Vafa--Witten equations are a dimensional reduction of their five-dimensional gauge-theoretic equation, and the solution spaces for the Vafa--Witten equation are expected to be used for constructing a Casson--Floer type theory for this.
-Recent results by Taubes \cite{T1}, \cite{T2}, and \cite{T3} are also related to the subject as well.
-In fact, results in \cite{T2} and \cite{T3} have direct analogues in the Vafa--Witten case \cite{T4}, and we use them in this article.
+In \cite{VW}, Vafa and Witten introduced a set of gauge-theoretic equations on a four-manifold, motivated by the study of S-duality conjecture in a topologically twisted $N=4$ supersymmetric Yang--Mills theory.
+The moduli space of solutions to the equations is expected to produce a possibly new invariant of some kind.
+Physicists believe that the partition functions which arise are the generating functions of the ``Euler characteristic'' of the ASD instanton moduli spaces, and the S-duality conjecture predicts that the partition functions satisfy an enchanting modularity property \cite{VW}.
+The equations were also considered by Haydys \cite{Hay} and Witten \cite{Wi} from a different point of view.
+They suggest a programme of ``categorification'' of the Khovanov homology by using a five-dimensional gauge theory, where the Vafa--Witten equations are a dimensional reduction of their five-dimensional gauge-theoretic equation, and the solution spaces for the Vafa--Witten equations are expected to be used in constructing a Casson--Floer type theory.